wptrainingteam/what-is-css/README.md

 * Basic understanding of HTML
 * Basic knowledge of how to use a Text Editor

-> _For example:_
->
-> *   Experience with HTML and CSS
-> *   Completed the Basic WordPress Concepts lesson

 ## Readiness Questions

 * Do you have a basic knowledge of HTML?
 * Have you got access to and do you know how to use a Text Editor?

-> A list of questions for participants to see if they have the background and skills necessary to learn and understand the lesson.
->
-> _For example:_
->
-> *   Do you want to makes changes to your theme yourself?
-> *   Do you know how to write CSS?

 ## Slides

-> Change the `/repo-name/` in the link to match the URL name of this repo.

 *   [Slides](https://wptrainingteam.github.io/lesson-plans/repo-name/slides/) (files included in this repo)